Enjoy a sampling of books by UC Davis College of Letters and Science faculty.

 Native American studies professor emeritus Stefano Varese combines personal and family recollections with incisive accounts of academic, political and institutional experiences in his book The Art of Memory (University of North Carolina Press, December 2020).
 The memoir offers a remarkable account of his life as a foremost Latin American ethnographer and a leading expert in Indigenous cultures, peoples and cosmologies.

-Air Mail: Letters of Politics, Pandemics, and Place
+Air Mail: Letters of Politics, Pandemics and Place

 During the COVID-19 "shelter-in-place," writers Pam Houston, professor of English, and Amy Irvine began a correspondence based on their shared devotion to the rugged, windswept mountains that surround their homes in Colorado and Utah.
 Air Mail (Torrey House Press, October 2020) is part tribute to wilderness, part indictment against tyranny and greed.